hasanahmadl/Software_Engineering/README.md

-# What is Software engineering
+# What is Software Engineering
 Software engineering means building a new product or systems or modifying and developing old system and improving their mistakes, as well as finding problems that already exist.